Zain-Zameer/reByte/README.md

 # Instructions for Using the Reverse String Library

-To use the `reverseLib` in your project, follow these steps:
+To use the `reByte` in your project, follow these steps:

 1. **Download and Include Files**:
-   - Download the `reverseLib.asm` and `reverseLib.inc` files and include them in your `Irvine` folder where you have the `Irvine32` library.
+   - Download the these files and include them in your `Irvine` folder where you have the `Irvine32` library.
    - You can download the Irvine library from [this link](https://github.com/Zain-Zameer/irvine).

 2. **Modify Your Assembly Code**: